wpaccessibility/wp-a11y-docs/docs/topics/forms/required/mark-optional-fields.md

 </figure>

 {: .alert }
 **Note for developers**: for screen reader users the indication if a field is required must be added in the code with a form field.
-Read [Mark if a form field is required for screen readers]({{site.baseurl}}/docs/topics/forms/required/required-screen-readers/) about how to do this.
+Learn how to [Indicate required fields for screen readers]({{site.baseurl}}/docs/topics/forms/required/required-screen-readers/).

-## Indication non-required fields in WordPress form plugins
+## Indication optional fields in WordPress form plugins

 {: .info }
 We'd like to invite people familiar with form plugins to help us add instructions for WordPress form plugins.
 Like possibilities, settings and screenshots.